 “Rather we should be ashamed.
 We should clothe ourselves with the perfect Human, acquire it for ourselves as he commanded us, and announce the good news, not laying down any other rule or law that differs from what the Savior said.”

-This new icon painting was inspired by the Mary Magdalene Gospel and St Andrew above.
+This new icon painting was inspired by the Mary Magdalene and St Andrew.

 Mary Magdalene has just come from the empty tomb somewhat confused but altogether excited having spoken with Jesus.
 She discovers the disciples have only questions and when she answers they are suspicious of what she has understood.
 Notice, after Mary had said these things, she was silent.
 Andrew, Levi and Peter are filled with doubt and unable to listen intently to Mary, the one he loved more than us.